jainsds/Future-sales-prediction/README.md

 # Future-sales-prediction
-predicting total sales for every product and store in the next month by training on a given time series dataset of previous months
+predicting total sales for every product and store in the next month using a given time series dataset of previous months sales by performing in depth EDA